Bryan De La Cruz Player Props: Marlins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 27th in the league with a collective 7.8 strikeouts per nine innings.
+- The 7.8 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in MLB.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.63).
+- The Athletics have the last-ranked team ERA among all league pitching staffs (6.60).

-- The Athletics give up the most home runs in baseball (99 total, 1.7 per game).
+- The Athletics surrender the most home runs in baseball (100 total, 1.7 per game).

-- Fujinami (2-5 with a 12.00 ERA and 31 strikeouts in 30 2/3 innings pitched) makes the start for the Athletics, his fifth of the season.
+- Medina (0-4 with a 6.83 ERA and 24 strikeouts in 27 2/3 innings pitched) gets the start for the Athletics, his fifth of the season.

-- In his most recent time out -- out of the bullpen on Wednesday -- the righty tossed a scoreless third of an inning against the Atlanta Braves without surrendering a hit.
+- The right-hander last appeared in relief on Sunday, when he tossed 5 1/3 innings against the Houston Astros, allowing five earned runs while giving up seven hits.

+- In five games this season, the 24-year-old has a 6.83 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .255 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.